 It is quite common around residential areas and particularly near schools, for a clearly signposted 20mph (32 kmph) maximum speed limit.

 Please be aware that remote speed cameras are positioned on many roads.

-Driving is on the left throughout Ireland so make sure to pay extra attention at crossroads and roundabouts.
+Driving is on the left throughout UK & Ireland.
+So, make sure to pay extra attention at crossroads and roundabouts.
 Always turn left onto a roundabout and give way to traffic approaching from the right.